scipion-chem/scipion-chem/README.rst

 ================================
-Atom_struct_utils scipion plugin
+CHEM scipion plugin
 ================================

-Atomic model utilties on the web
+Base Scipion plugin defining objects and protocols for CHEMoinformatics with atomic model utilties on the web

 ===================
 Install this plugin
 ===================

 You will need to use `3.0.0 <https://github.com/I2PC/scipion/releases/tag/v3.0>`_ version of Scipion to run these protocols.
 To install the plugin, you have two options:

 - **Stable version**

 .. code-block::

-      scipion installp -p scipion-em-bioinformatics
+      scipion installp -p scipion-chem

 OR